snigdhasambitak/Chronic_Kidney_Disease_Dataset/README.md

 * The range of numeric attributes varies.
   * Example wbcc is in thousands, bgr is in hundreds and sg is in single digits.
 This demands scaling.
 * At the face value, there are multiple attributes that appear to be correlated.
-* Example hemoglobin, rbc count.
-Sugar , blood glucose levels and Diabetes mellitus.
+  * Example hemoglobin, rbc count, Sugar , blood glucose levels and Diabetes mellitus.
 Which demands for a correlation analysis

 ## Pre-Processing Techniques